Faculty Awards and Entitlements

 Student Research Assistants

-In the event you wish to pay a student research assistant, the student you hire needs to be set up with the Student Employment Office via the Office of the Provost and Dean of the College.
-Hourly rates for students and the current minimum wage can be found here.
+In the event you wish to pay a student research assistant, the student you hire needs to be set up with the Student Employment Office in Human Resources.
+Hourly rates for students and the current minimum wage should be calculated before applying for funding in consultation with the Student Employment specialists.
 If special research needs cannot be met by student research assistants, the Committee will consider requests for more specialized assistance at higher hourly wages.

 Equipment & Computer Software